minekube/gate/README.md

 excellent server version support -
 _written in Go and ready for the cloud!_

-> Gate is currently subject to have breaking changes,
-> but you can already start using it!
-> It is already being used by our wide [community](https://minekube.com/discord) and powers the open [Connect Network](https://connect.minekube.com/)!

 ## [Website & Documentation](https://gate.minekube.com)

 **There is a lot to discover on Gate's website.**